Walking & Running Safety Tips

 Clearly indicate your intentions to drivers – Very often runners take for granted that a driver sees them and knows where they are going or what they are going to do.
 If you are getting ready to cross a roadway, even at a controlled intersection with a stop sign or stop light, make eye contact with drivers and use hand signals letting them know where you intend to go, This goes hand-in-hand with the “Be seen” tip.
 Drivers may be distracted or otherwise careless so don’t go ‘til you know they know where you want to go.

-Following these tips can help you stay safer in the “long run” (bad pun, sorry).
+Following these tips can help you stay safe.
 Use them as a guide of just a few of the many things you can do to take more personal responsibility for your running safety…hopefully they’ll also make your runs even more enjoyable and productive.